GluuFederation/docs-clustermgr-prod/beta/source/deploy/index.md

 # Deploying a Gluu Cluster

-To deploy a functioning cluster, it is necessary to do a few things.
+Follow this doc to use Cluster Manager to deploy a cluster of Gluu Servers!

 ## Getting Started

-Here is the first screen you'll see on the initial launch where you create the default administrator and password:
+Here is the first screen you'll see upon initial launch where you create the default administrator and password:

 ![Admin_Creation](../img/Cluster_Manager-01.png)